 The Center for Missouri Studies in Columbia is the headquarters for the State Historical Society of Missouri, the premier center for the study of Missouri state and local history.

-SHSMO boasts the nation's best collection of Missouri regional and westward expansion art, including Thomas Hart Benton's Year of Peril series, Fred Geary's regionalist woodcuts, and one of the largest collections of paintings by George Caleb Bingham.
-Also found in the collection are works by John James Audubon, Karl Bodmer, Frank Nuderscher, Fred Shane, and many other Missouri artists.
+An impressive first-floor gallery showcases the nation's best collection of Missouri regional and westward expansion art, including Thomas Hart Benton's Year of Peril series, Fred Geary's regionalist woodcuts, and one of the largest collections of paintings by George Caleb Bingham.
+The gallery also features rotating exhibitions.
+Admittance is free and so is parking!

 |Tuesday||08:00AM — 05:00PM|

 |Thursday||08:00AM — 05:00PM|

 |Friday||08:00AM — 05:00PM|